Winter Eye Care Image

 Helpful Hints for Minimizing Winter Dry Eyes

 A very easy and healthy way to keep your eyes and body moisturized is to drink lots of fluids.
-Especially when the weather is dry and the heating is on.
+This is especially important when the weather is dry and the heating is on.
 People are inclined to drink more coffee during winter, but they should reduce their coffee intake as coffee contains a mild diuretic which can dry out your eyes even more.

 Adjusting your computer screen at eye level also really helps to prevent dry eyes.
 When you keep looking up for long intervals, the naturally produced tears from your eyes evaporate faster, leaving you with itchy, dry eyes.